mikebaldi/Idle-Champions/SharedFunctions/README.md

 IC_VersionHelper_Class contains a function which can be used to compare version numbers that are in a specific format.
 It is used for managing Addons properly.

+> IC_VersionPicker.ahk

+IC_VersionPicker detects the currently running game instance and tries to choose the best memory pointers to work with that version based on PointerData.json.

 > json.ahk

 json is a library that allows for common json functionality such as loading and saving json to files.
 It has been expanded from the original to include json formatting functions.